Richard Delage: Carole Sgritta

 On July 29, 1960, 24-year-old Carole Sgritta, a schoolteacher who taught in Long Island, left her boarding house to go pick up her boyfriend in Mount Kisco so they could visit her grandparents in Stamford, Connecticut.
 Later that afternoon, Wallace "Wally" Tompkins, a motorist passing by the New Croton Reservoir noticed what appeared to be a tall, slender young man dragging a woman's body from a car and immediately called the police from a nearby payphone.
 By the time they arrived and searched the area, however, the man had disappeared.
 Sgritta's body was found not long afterwards, having been shot four times in the head with a .32 S&W pocket revolver inside her own car.
 Strangely, nothing had been stolen from her, indicating that robbery was not a motive for the killing.

 A search of the nearby area quickly recovered the murder weapon and a Stetson-like hat, but there was no possible clue leading to the killer.
 When questioned further, Tompkins claimed that the man he had seen was about 25 years of age; tall; slender; wore dark-rimmed glasses and a cowboy-type hat, and evidently had a revolver in his trousers.
 Using this description, local authorities questioned numerous young men who fit the description and gathered correspondence from across the nation, Puerto Rico and even several foreign countries in an attempt to find a lead to Sgritta's killer.
-To their disappointment, they failed to locate any clues and the went unsolved for almost 15 years.
+To their disappointment, they failed to locate any clues and the crime went unsolved for almost 15 years.